Gerry McNeil: Career

-McNeil recorded 10 shutouts in the 1952–53 season, making his play essential as the Canadiens only scored 155 goals in 70 games, a 2.21 goals per game rate.
+McNeil recorded ten shutouts in the 1952–53 season, making his play essential as the Canadiens only scored 155 goals in 70 games, a 2.21 goals per game rate.
 The last game of the regular season was against Detroit at the Olympia, and sitting at 49 goals, Gordie Howe was set to match and perhaps beat Richard's then-record of 50 in a season, set when he had scored 50 goals in 50 games in 1943-44.
 Howe did not score on five shots against McNeil, who was heard telling Richard after the game, "well Rock, he'll have to start over at one again."
 McNeil's Stanley Cup victory a few weeks later was immortalized in Wayne Johnston's novel, The Divine Ryans.
 He won the Cup the night before his 27th birthday with a shutout in overtime.

-In the 1954 Stanley Cup Finals McNeil suffered another overtime loss, this time in game seven when the puck was deflected past him by his teammate Doug Harvey.
+In the 1954 Stanley Cup Final McNeil suffered another overtime loss, this time in game seven when the puck was deflected past him by his teammate Doug Harvey.
 He retired that summer but returned to professional hockey a year later with the Montreal Royals.
 He then filled in for an asthmatic Jacques Plante at the beginning of the 1956-57 NHL season, before playing the rest of the season with the Royals.
-His name was engraved on the Stanley Cup for the 1957 Finals, and for the 1958 Finals because he was the team's playoff spare goalie.
+His name was engraved on the Stanley Cup for the 1957 Final, and for the 1958 Final because he was the team's playoff spare goalie.
 After then played two seasons with the Rochester Americans in the AHL before finishing his professional career in his hometown with the Quebec Aces.

-McNeil led the Montreal Canadiens to the Stanley Cup Finals all four seasons from 1950 to 1954, the seasons in which he was their number one goalie.
-This stretch was the first four of ten consecutive appearances in the Cup Finals for the Habs.
+McNeil led the Montreal Canadiens to the Stanley Cup Final all four seasons from 1950 to 1954, the seasons in which he was their number one goalie.
+This stretch was the first four of ten consecutive appearances in the Cup Final for the Habs.

 McNeil was known to play his best when it mattered most.
 He finished his NHL career with a 2.32 GAA for the regular season and a 1.89 in the playoffs.
 He appeared in three NHL All-Star games (1951, 1952 and 1953) and posted a 2.00 GAA.
 His 28 regular season shutouts earned him an NHL Milestone Award in 1982.